SiliconLabs/bluetooth_applications/bluetooth_bthome_v2_switch/README.md

 ## Setup ##

-To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC Empty" project based on your hardware.
+To test this application, you can either create a project based on an example project or start with a "Bluetooth - SoC iBeacon" project based on your hardware.

+**NOTE**:

+- Make sure that the [Third Party Hardware Drivers extension](https://github.com/SiliconLabs/third_party_hw_drivers_extension) is installed as part of the SiSDK and the [bluetooth_applications](https://github.com/SiliconLabs/bluetooth_applications) repository is added to [Preferences > Simplicity Studio > External Repos](https://docs.silabs.com/simplicity-studio-5-users-guide/latest/ss-5-users-guide-about-the-launcher/welcome-and-device-tabs).

+- SDK Extension must be enabled for the project to install the required components.

 ### Create a project based on an example project ###

 1. From the Launcher Home, add your product name to My Products, click on it, and click on the **EXAMPLE PROJECTS & DEMOS** tab.
-Find the example project with the filter **"bthome"** and **"switch"**.
+Find the example project filtering by **"bthome"** and **"switch"**.

 2. Click the **Create** button on **Bluetooth - BTHome v2 - Switch** example.
 Example project creation dialog pops up -> click Create and Finish and the project should be generated.
 ![create_project](image/create_project.png)

 3. Build and flash this example to the board.

-### Start with a "Bluetooth - SoC Empty" project ###
+### Start with a "Bluetooth - SoC iBeacon" project ###

-1. Create a **Bluetooth - SoC Empty** project for your hardware using Simplicity Studio 5.
+1. Create a **Bluetooth - SoC iBeacon** project for your hardware using Simplicity Studio 5.

 2. Copy the `src/app.c` file into the project root folder (overwriting the existing file).
 3. Install the software components: